wbyoung/azul/README.md

-# Agave
+# Azul

 [![NPM version][npm-image]][npm-url] [![Build status][travis-image]][travis-url] [![Code Climate][codeclimate-image]][codeclimate-url] [![Coverage Status][coverage-image]][coverage-url] [![Dependencies][david-image]][david-url] [![devDependencies][david-dev-image]][david-dev-url]

-Agave has been built from the ground up to be the most expressive ORM for Node.js.
+Azul has been built from the ground up to be the most expressive ORM for Node.js.

 At this point, this is still a **work in progress** that is focusing on